 - 2. Reason.
 What is the difference between an observation and explanation?
-Explain. - 3.
+Explain! - 3.
 Reason.
 When your group is ready, take turns reading your observations to one another.
 Do not change what you have originally written.
 In order for a response to be correct and clear, it must use appropriate physics vocabulary correctly.
-What are the key physics terms that should be used to clearly describe how the ball was moving? - 4.
-Describe.
+What are the key physics terms that should be used to clearly describe how the ball was moving?

+4. Describe.
 As a group, discuss a best way to describe your observations of how the ball moved.
 Record your revised observations here.
-Call over your teacher for feedback. - 5.
-Explain. (individually) In what ways did your description of the ball's motion improve after your discussions?
+Bring your page up to the front of the class and follow the instructions for evaluating your response.

-The group discussion process helps a group effective answer a question.
+The group discussion process helps a group effectively answer a question.
 The process has four steps: (1) each person shares their initial ideas; (2) the group discusses the options; (3) the group decides on a response; and, (4) each person writes the response in their own words.
 You used this process to finalize your description of the ball's motion.
 This collaborative approach gives each group member the greatest chance of crafting a fantastic 5 out of 5 response for each question and improving your physics understanding.

-6. Reflect. (individually) How comfortable did you feel when you read out your own description of the ball's motion?
+5. Reflect. (individually) How comfortable did you feel when you read out your own description of the ball's motion?
 Why do you think you felt that way?
 What might help you improve?